-In a case of trafficking for domestic servitude with violent exploitation, a 14 years old girl was hired from a remote rural area in Thailand to work as a domestic worker in the house of the defendant.
-The victim was forced to do house work from 4.30 a.m. until midnight everyday without adequate rest, food or wages.
+In a case of trafficking for domestic servitude with violent exploitation, a 14-year-old girl was hired from a remote rural area in Thailand to work as a domestic worker in the house of the defendant.
+The victim was forced to do house work from 4:30 A.M. until midnight everyday without adequate rest, food or wages.
 The victim was not allowed to leave the house.
-In various occasions, the female exploiter used violence against the victim by beating her on the head, back and knees with a wooden stool, stabbing her chest with an iron rod, and other means of violence which inflicted serious wounds, bruises and some severe bleeding on the victim.
+On various occasions, the female exploiter used violence against the victim by beating her on the head, back and knees with a wooden stool, stabbing her chest with an iron rod, and other means of violence which inflicted serious wounds, bruises and some severe bleeding on the victim.
 This exploiter was arrested and prosecuted.
 The exploiter was convicted with 9 years and 42 months of imprisonment and was ordered to pay compensation of 200,000 Baht (approximately US \$6,330) to the victim.
-The verdict was affirmed by the Appeal Court.6
+The verdict was affirmed by the Appeals Court.